-- Late applications will not be accepted. - The NCG Review Committee cannot cure incomplete applications.
-If an application is incomplete, the application will be scored accordingly
+- To access the NOFO Invitation Code, applicants must review the SAMIS Access Guide - Late applications will not be accepted. - The NCG Review Committee cannot cure incomplete applications.
+If an application is incomplete, the application will be scored accordingly.

 RENEWAL PROJECT APPLICANTS must submit one (1) application package for each project to be considered for funding.
 If RENEWAL PROJECT APPLICANTS are consolidating two (2) or more projects, the RENEWAL PROJECT APPLICANTS must submit three (3) or more applications: one (1) application for each of the projects that will be consolidated and one (1) consolidated application.